ssubhashini2004/CarloRino-Mockup-Website/README.md

 # CR Boutique E-Commerce Platform

-This repository contains the code and resources for the CR Boutique E-Commerce Platform, a comprehensive online store offering a wide range of products, including timepieces, sunglasses, scarves, perfumes, wallets, shoes, bags, and accessories.
+This repository contains the code and resources for the CarloRino Boutique E-Commerce Platform, a comprehensive online store offering a wide range of products, including timepieces, sunglasses, scarves, perfumes, wallets, shoes, bags, and accessories.
 The platform is designed to provide an intuitive and seamless shopping experience for users.
+We desgined this using Figma as part of a competition held by CarloRino to revamp and obtain new designs for their website.

 ## Table of Contents